Carnegie Library of Homestead

-The Carnegie Library of Homestead is a public library founded by Andrew Carnegie in 1898.
+The Carnegie Library of Homestead is a public library in Munhall, Pennsylvania founded by Andrew Carnegie in 1898.

-It is one of 2,509 Carnegie libraries worldwide; 1,689 built in the United States.
+It is one of 2,509 Carnegie libraries worldwide, 1,689 of which were built in the United States.
 It was the sixth library commissioned by Carnegie in the U.S. and the seventh to open.
 Completed in November 1898, it is the third oldest Carnegie library in continuous operation in its original structure in the U.S. after the Main Branch and Lawrenceville Branch of Pittsburgh.
 The library is an independent entity; it is not a "branch" of the Carnegie Library of Pittsburgh, which operates one main facility and 19 branches within the city of Pittsburgh.

 The building houses a library with a collection of over 34,000, the 1,047-seat "Carnegie Library Music Hall" and an athletic club with a heated indoor pool.

 History

-The library was constructed on a hill in Homestead, Pennsylvania (now Munhall) overlooking the Homestead Steel Works, the site of an 1892 labor strike where Pinkerton agents fought with union workers, resulting in 16 deaths.
+The library was constructed on a hill in Mifflin Township, Pennsylvania (part of which became today's borough of Munhall), overlooking Homestead and the Homestead Steel Works.
+This was the site of an 1892 labor strike in which Pinkerton agents fought with union workers, resulting in 16 deaths.

 A library had been under consideration for several years before the strike, but unlike those at Carnegie's Homestead plant, laborers at the Edgar Thomson Works in Braddock had capitulated to his wage concession demands in 1887, and the Carnegie Free Library of Braddock was founded the following year.
 "Our works at Homestead are not to us as our works at Edgar Thomson.
-Our men there are not partners," Carnegie said.
+Our men there are not partners", Carnegie said.

-Groundbreaking for the $300,000 project took place in April 1896.
-The French Renaissance design was the work of Pittsburgh architects Frank Alden and Alfred Harlow.
-Contractor William Miller and Sons used Pompeian brick for construction of the 220 by 132 foot facility.
+The $300,000 project was ground-broken in April 1896.
+Pittsburgh architects Frank Alden and Alfred Harlow designed the French Renaissance facility, which was 220 by 132 feet.
+Contractor William Miller and Sons used Pompeian brick.

-Renovations and modifications have not altered the original physical arrangement of the building, that of three separate facilities- library, music hall and athletic club- under one roof.
+Renovations and modifications have not altered the original physical arrangement of the building, which comprises three separate facilities — a library, music hall, and athletic club — under one roof.

 While Carnegie required communities to use public funds to subsidize the operation of his libraries, Homestead was one of the few exceptions.
-Operation of the libraries in Braddock, Homestead and Duquesne were originally funded by Carnegie's plants in those towns.
-After the sale of his business to U.S. Steel in 1901, Carnegie established a $1 million trust to support the three facilities.
+Operation of the libraries in Braddock, Homestead, and Duquesne were initially funded by Carnegie's plants in those towns.
+After selling his business to U.S. Steel in 1901, Carnegie established a $1 million trust to support the three facilities.
 In the 1960s, the Braddock and Duquesne libraries were turned over to the school districts in those communities by the Board of the Endowment for the Monongahela Valley.
-The Homestead library is now the sole beneficiary of Carnegie's gift.
+The Homestead Library is now the sole beneficiary of Carnegie's gift.